DanfordGidraph/react-native-zopimchat-zendesk/README.md

 ##### Invoking your notification function (REST)
 Invoking this function for testing is as simple as using a REST API client like [Postman](https://www.getpostman.com/downloads/).
 Below is a sample
 ##### NOTE
-As explained above, Zendesk Support sends an HTTP **POST** request to the URI of your service automatically as shown above.
+As explained above, Zendesk Support sends an HTTP **POST** request to the URI of your service automatically as shown in the Webhook Section.
 This is for testing purposes before deployment
 ##### Testing With JavaScript
 ```javascript
 const request = require('request')